junxit/us-congress-bills-114/metadata.md

 - 2015-05-13 — Providing for consideration of H.R.
 1735, H.R.
 36, and H.R.
 2048
 - 2015-05-13 — Rule H. Res.
 255 passed House.
 - 2015-05-13 — The previous question was ordered pursuant to the rule. (consideration: CR H2923)
+- 2015-05-14 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-05-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 87.